 The more you buy and sell your investments, the greater your chance of losing money.
 If you invested $10,000 in the S&P 500 in 1995 and stayed invested through 2014, you would’ve earned 9.85% annually, or $59,593.
 However, if you had missed the best 10 days during that 19-year period, your return would have fallen to 6.1%.
 Nineteen years later, your initial $10,000 would have been worth $30,803.

 Timing the market is a losing proposition, and even the best rarely win.

-Not Investing Enough in Your 401(k) to Snare the Employer Match
+Not Investing Enough in Your 401(k) to Get the Employer Match

-If your employer matches a percent of your contribution into your 401(k) or 403(b), then you’re throwing away free money if you don’t contribute.
-Many employers match your own retirement plan contribution dollar-for-dollar up to 5 percent.
-If you’re earning $70,000 per year, not investing $3,500 in your own retirement account is not only depriving yourself of the chance to build up a robust retirement account but you’re telling your employer, “I don’t need your $3,500, why don’t you keep it!”
+If your employer matches a percentage of your contribution into your 401(k) or 403(b), then you’re throwing away free money if you don’t contribute.
+Many employers match your retirement plan contributions dollar-for-dollar, up to 5%.
+If you’re earning $70,000 per year, not investing $3,500 in your own retirement account is not only depriving you of the chance to build up a robust retirement account, but you’re telling your employer, “I don’t need your $3,500, so why don’t you keep it?”

-Taxes play into most financial decisions, and it’ll cost you to place your financial assets in the wrong accounts.
+Taxes play into most financial decisions, and it will cost you to place your financial assets in the wrong accounts.

 Don’t try to beat the market, because chances are that you won’t.
-Chasing glamorous momentum investment strategies aren’t likely to pay off.
-In 2015, 66 percent of active money managers failed to beat the market returns.
-If you like those odds, consider that between 2005 and 2015, 82 percent of active fund managers failed to beat the returns of the S&P 500 market index.
+Chasing glamorous momentum-investment strategies likely won't pay off.
+In 2015, 66% of active money managers failed to beat the market returns.
+If you like those odds, consider that between 2005 and 2015, 82% of active fund managers failed to beat the returns of the S&P 500 market index.

-Great investors from Warren Buffett to John Bogle champion investing in low-fee, market matching index funds.
-And the historical stock market data backs up the recommendation to invest for the long haul in index funds.
+Great investors such as Warren Buffett and John Bogle, founder of Vanguard, champion the idea of investing in low-fee, market-matching index funds, and the historical stock market data appears to back up their recommendation to invest for the long haul in index funds.